nzbgetcom/nzbget/README.md

 ## Contribution

 Contributions are very welcome - not only from developers, but from our users too - please don't hesitate to participate in [discussions](https://github.com/nzbgetcom/nzbget/discussions) or [create a new discussion](https://github.com/nzbgetcom/nzbget/discussions/new/choose)

 For more information - see [Contributing](docs/CONTRIBUTING.md).

 ## Donate

-Please [donate](https://nzbget.com/donate/) if you like what we are doing. thank you!
+Please [donate](https://nzbget.com/donate/) if you like what we are doing.
+Thank you!